MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

         </details>
     <br>

-2. **Get chat entity**: Using the chat ID, retrieve the chat entity to obtain the meeting ID using `joinWebUrl`.
+2. **Get chat entity**: Using the chat ID, retrieve the chat entity to obtain the URL for joining the call.
+The `joinWebUrl` member of the `onlineMeetingInfo` property contains this URL and is used to obtain meeting ID eventually.
 The organizer ID is also a part of the response payload in the `id` member of the `organizer` property.
 For more information, see [Get chat](/graph/api/chat-get.md).

     Use the following example to request chat entity based on the chat ID: